IBM/gdpr-fingerprint-pii/README.md

 Under the EU's new General Data Protection Regulation, enterprises around the world must not only keep personal data private, but they will also be required to "forget" any personal data related to an individual on request -- and the GDPR right to be forgotten will be a significant part of compliance with the new rule.

-In this this journey, we show you how to extract personal data from unstructured text document and assign confidence score which represents the probability of identifying an individual from the personal data identified.

 **What does this journey achieve?**
 This application extracts personal data from an unstructured chat transcript.
 It also provides a confidence score, which is an indicator of how confidently an individual can be identified from the personal data available and extracted from the text.